mattermost/docs/source/process/bug-fix-release.md

     - Generate an E20 5000 seat test licence and email to Lindy for release testing
 5. Dev:
     - Make PRs for bug fixes to the release branch
-    - Review PRs made from release branch and merge changes into the release branch as required
+    - Review PRs made from release branch and cherry-pick changes into the release branch
     - Run daily automated upgrade tests to avoid catching upgrade bugs late
 6. Marketing:
     - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs, and Twitter banners) used for the blog post